MichaelCade/90DaysOfDevOps/Days/day54.md

 ![](Images/Day54_Kubernetes11.png)

-We can equally use this method to scale our application down back to 1 again if we wish using either method.
+We can equally use this method to scale our application down back to 1 again if we wish to use either method.
 I used the edit option but you can also use the scale command above.

 ![](Images/Day54_Kubernetes12.png)

-Hopefully here you can see the use case not only are things super fast to spin up and down but we have the ability to quickly scale up and down our applications.
-If this was a web server we could scale up during busy times and down when load is quiet.
+Hopefully, here you can see the use case not only are things super fast to spin up and down but we have the ability to quickly scale up and down our applications.
+If this was a web server we could scale up during busy times and down when the load is quiet.

 ### Exposing our app

 But how do we access our web server?

 If you look above at our service you will see there is no External IP available so we cannot just open a web browser and expect this to be there magically.
-For access we have a few options.
+For access, we have a few options.

 **ClusterIP** - The IP you do see is a ClusterIP this is on an internal network on the cluster.
 Only things within the cluster can reach this IP.